19 Tools That Can Help You Live Alone With Illness or Disability

 “A bath seat… For me with dizziness and fatigue it takes the dangerous aspect away of showering and makes it far less energy consumption,” said Cable.

-Buy the shower bench featured above for $14.99 from Buy Medical.
+Buy the shower bench featured above for $32.16 from Amazon.

 8. Grabber Tool